eliagoris/otbm-render/README.md

+# otbm render

+A project to render a Remeres map in the browser

 - Reads a .otbm file (Remeres map)
 - Write to JSON using otbm2json
 - Uses open-tibia-library to read .dat and .spr files